jeremiah-c-leary/vhdl-style-guide/docs/configuring.rst

 Each rule is addressable by using it's unique **ruleId** and **ruleNumber** combination.

 ..
 NOTE::
-   If **global** and unique attributes are set at the same time, the unique attribute will take precedent.
+   If **global** and unique attributes are set at the same time, the unique attribute will take precedence.

-Here are a list of attributes that can be altered:
+Here are a list of attributes that can be altered for each rule:

 +-------------+---------+--------------------------------------------------+
 | Attribute   | Values  | Description                                      |